immersivecognition/uxf-tutorial/part-5/README.md

 Then assign this reference to the Tracked Objects list so UXF knows about it.
 If you aren't familiar with the Unity inspector you must change the list size then assign the empty field to our Cursor.

 [![tracked-object-assign](/uxf-tutorial/images/tracked-object-assign.gif)](/uxf-tutorial/images/tracked-object-assign.gif)

+Note: As of a UXF update in 2020, the lists here have a reorderable feature.

 ## Final result